looker-open-source/block-snowflake-usage/README.md

 #### Accessing the ACCOUNT USAGE Share
 To access the ACCOUNT_USAGE share, an account administrator must grant the user provided in your [looker connection](https://discourse.looker.com/t/connecting-to-snowflake/203) with access to the appropriate schema.

-As an example, The commands below would be used if the user in your looker connection was granted the "looker_role" and that is how you plan on permissioning the SNOWFLAKE shared DB:
+As an example, The commands below would be used if the user in your looker connection was granted the "looker_role" and that is how you plan on permissioning the SNOWFLAKE (or the database you specified on install) shared DB:

 ```
 grant usage on database SNOWFLAKE to role looker_role;